-At the end of the first week of my internship, I was so overwhelmed, tired and mentally drained.
-I really did not think that this was for me.
-However, I had made it this far, I may just as well finish it.
-As the weeks went on, the students got to know me, and I started to learn things about myself.
-When I experienced my first “ah-ha” moment and the big smile came across the students’ faces and my face alike, I knew that I had made the right choice by continuing.
+Despite the fact that I knew what I wanted to do with my life, at the end of the first week of my internship, I was so overwhelmed, tired and mentally drained; I really questioned if this was for me.
+However, as the weeks went on, the students got to know me, and I started to learn things about myself.
+When I experienced my first “ah-ha” moment and the big smile came across the students’ faces, I knew I was on the right path.

 I was lucky enough to be offered a full time permanent teaching position at Glovertown Academy before I even entered my last term of school.
 So, in the fall, I finished my degree followed by a week of training to teach the ICF curriculum while my boyfriend (now husband) packed, moved and unpacked our things in Glovertown with the help of friends.
 We knew no one in Glovertown but we were determined to make it work.